 Molly nodded but was quiet and looked down at the ground.

 “That was scary!”
-I ventured, trying to let Molly know she wasn’t the only one who got scared.
+I said, trying to let Molly know she wasn’t the only one who got scared.
 Molly nodded again, and bit on her thumb, leaving it in her mouth and not saying anything.

-My dad looked at us with a serious face.
+Dad looked at us with a serious face.
 “You know both of you, that being in this stadium is about the safest place we can be in a storm like this.“

 Molly, thumb still in her mouth, looked around with big eyes.

-“You two want to ride around inside while we wait for the rain to let up?”
+“You two want to ride around inside while we wait for the rain to let up?” he asked.

 “Looks like the storm is passing over.
 Let’s wait a few more minutes and then head home.”

 Molly stopped her bicycle.
-I noticed her so I stopped too.
+I saw her so I stopped too.
 It seemed like the only thing she wanted to do was go home, so now she would wait until we were ready to do that.

-My dad smiled but squeezed the bottom of his face with his hand, thinking.
+Dad smiled but squeezed the bottom of his face with his hand, thinking.

 “Okay.
 The rain stopped.
 Let’s see if we can get home before more comes.”